codeBigInt/effect-check-repo/README.md

 The CLI deploys the contract and runs the full repro sequence:

-`setupPool → depositLiquidity → claimLpTokens → borrowRepro → liquidationRepro → withdrawRepro`
+`setupPool → depositLiquidity → mintTokens → borrowRepro → liquidationRepro → withdrawRepro`

 Set environment variables for the target network, then: